-TVA prepared this draft EA to comply with the National Environmental Policy Act (NEPA) and regulations promulgated by the Council of Environmental Quality and TVA to implement NEPA.
-The draft EA investigates the construction, operation, and maintenance of two proposed new transmission lines as well as the purchase of ROW for this purpose or taking no action.
+TVA prepared this EA to comply with the National Environmental Policy Act (NEPA), with guidance from the Council on Environmental Quality, and regulations promulgated by TVA to implement NEPA.
+The EA investigates the potential environmental and socioeconomic effects of the proposed construction, operation, and maintenance of two proposed new transmission lines as well as the purchase of ROW for satisfying the project's purpose and need or taking no action.